 The board believes that the directors' report and review of the Regulatory Year provide a balanced and understandable assessment of the Company's position and prospects.
-The directors explain, at page 2, the Core Principles behind the Company's strategy and, at pages 18 and 19, their responsibility for preparing the report and accounts, have reported, at page 18 in the directors' report, that the Company is a going concern and included the independent auditor's report to the Company at pages 26 and 27 of the report and accounts.
+The directors explain, at page 2, the Core Principles behind the Company's strategy and, at page 19, their responsibility for preparing the report and accounts, have reported, at page 18 in the directors' report, that the Company is a going concern and included the independent auditor's report to the Company at page 27 of the report and accounts.